Header Ads

 Allah has blessed every individual with the ability to discern right from wrong.
 This gift of intellect and reasoning is a trust, and it is our duty to use it responsibly.
 Before forming opinions or making decisions, it is necessary to engage in careful analysis and reflection.
 Prejudice or emotion-driven judgments often lead to errors that can harm your faith and understanding.
 By grounding your decisions in wisdom and knowledge, you pave the way for a life aligned with the teachings of Islam.

 Remember, all human beings are prone to mistakes, and scholars are no exception.
-However, when their work aligns with the divine teachings and is rooted in authentic sources, your responsibility is to assess the message rather than judge the messenger.
+However, when their work aligns with divine teachings and is rooted in authentic sources, your responsibility is to assess the message rather than judge the messenger.
 Holding onto personal grievances should never overshadow your commitment to truth and the principles of Islam.

 If you find yourself unknowingly making mistakes in these matters, seek Allah’s guidance and forgiveness.
 Reflect deeply on your actions, ask for clarity, and pray for the ability to recognize and correct your errors.
 True humility lies in acknowledging our flaws and striving to overcome them.
 In doing so, you not only strengthen your relationship with Allah but also embody the wisdom and compassion that Islam teaches.